 Small animal handling

 Many businesses handle small animals, including veterinary practices, kennels, shelters, and groomers to name just a few.
-As more people get pets, there are more chances to get injured.
+Outside of work, neighborhood walks and hiking may lead to contact with unknown animals.

 Animal Handling Safety & Program Resources

 Prevent injuries working with small animals